-- 55% of dry weight in E. coli and in marine bacteria

-- Together with DNA makes the cytoplasm a thick gel

-- Occupies 13% of the cell volume in E.

-coli, but up to 50% in marine bacteria
+- 55% of dry weight in E. coli and in marine bacteria - Together with DNA makes the cytoplasm a thick gel - Occupies 13% of the cell volume in E. coli, but up to 50% in marine bacteria

-- L and D aa

-- ~90% of the cell volume in E. coli

-- ~50-90% of cell volume in marine/aquatic

-bacteria depending on the cell size

-- Dryness may be an adaptation for rapid response to nutrient supply

-- Just add water to become bigger
+- ~90% of the cell volume in E. coli~50-90% of cell volume in marine/aquatic bacteria depending on the cell size - Dryness may be an adaptation for rapid response to nutrient supply - Just add water to become bigger